pipes

 1.1 Introduction

 Citizen science data are increasingly making important contributions to ecological research and conservation.
 One of the most common forms of citizen science data is derived from members of the public recording species observations. eBird (Sullivan et al. 2014) is the largest of these biological citizen science programs.
 The eBird database contains well over one billion bird observations from every country in the world, with observations of nearly every bird species on Earth.
 The eBird database is valuable to researchers across the globe, due to its year-round, broad spatial coverage, high volumes of open access data, and applications to many ecological questions.
 These data have been widely used in scientific research to study phenology, species distributions, population trends, evolution, behavior, global change, and conservation.
 However, robust inference with eBird data requires careful processing of the data to address the challenges associated with citizen science datasets.
-This book, and the associated paper (Johnston et al. 2021), outlines a set of best practices for addressing these challenges and making reliable estimates of species distributions from eBird data.
+This guide, and the associated paper (Johnston et al. 2021), outlines a set of best practices for addressing these challenges and making reliable estimates of species distributions from eBird data.

-To understand the code examples used throughout this book, some knowledge of the programming language R is required.
-If you don’t meet this requirement, or begin to feel lost trying to understand the code used in this book, we suggest consulting one of the excellent free resources available online for learning R. For those with little or no prior programming experience, Hands-On Programming with R is an excellent introduction.
+To understand the code examples used throughout this guide, some knowledge of the programming language R is required.
+If you don’t meet this requirement, or begin to feel lost trying to understand the code used in this guide, we suggest consulting one of the excellent free resources available online for learning R. For those with little or no prior programming experience, Hands-On Programming with R is an excellent introduction.
 For those with some familiarity with the basics of R that want to take their skills to the next level, we suggest R for Data Science as the best resource for learning how to work with data within R.

 1.2.1 Tidyverse